luismartinezs/popup-widget/development-plan.md

     - tab1: "item", has info title, description, director, producer, year, rating, large image, etc: same layout as I have in ghibli project
     - tab2: has list of related items "you may also like"

+- API gets called and passed data to each item
+- Modal shows data relative to image that was clicked, and shows the same image
+- Explore shows some random

 Maybe:
 - When click "love" button, heart pieces come out and vanish